 While every option has its own risks, there are a few essentials to be noted as a common thread.
 The most prominent among them is a concern about interest rate risks.
 A higher amount attracts a more sought after interest rate but with it comes the rate risk that is dependent on a multitude of factors and most of them fluctuating with the market.
 A resolution to this would involve layering fixed deposits into different amounts with varying tenures that don’t attract the same value.
 Another common fear is of credibility and this is fuelled by both the market value and the accountability of the firm chosen.
 To counter this, it is essential to weigh the credit rating and current news environment of a firm before approaching its schemes.
 The FD options available on Finserv MARKETS come with a stable ICRA MAAA and CRISIL FAAA rating.

 While fixed deposits are both a good investment plan along with a tax-adjustment offer, they are better suited as an accompaniment to other investments to increase value and profit.
-On Finserv MARKETS, you can take your pick of the fixed deposit options available, with schemes ranging between 1 to 5 years and interest rates of 7.2% and pair them with any other popular market instruments on Finserv MARKETS, like Mutual Funds or ULIPs.
+On Finserv MARKETS, you can take your pick of the fixed deposit options available, with schemes ranging between 1 to 5 years with high interest rates and pair them with any other popular market instruments on Finserv MARKETS, like Mutual Funds or ULIPs.

 Finserv MARKETS, from the house of Bajaj Finserv, is an exclusive online supermarket for all your personal and financial needs.
 We understand that every individual is different and thus when you plan to achieve your life goals or shop for the gadget of your dreams, we believe in helping you Make it Happen in a few simple clicks.
 Simple and fast loan application processes, seamless, hassle-free claim-settlements, no cost EMIs, 4 hours product delivery and numerous other benefits.
 Loans, Insurance, Investment and an exclusive EMI store, all under one roof – anytime, anywhere!